Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Methods

 \section{Methods}

 To test whether CNNs can spontaneously concatenate lexical items, we conduct two sets of experiments.
 In the first set of experiments (four \textit{one-word} experiments), we train the networks on single-word inputs and test the networks for concatenated outputs.
 In the second experiment, we train the networks on one-word and two-word inputs (the \textit{two-word} experiment) and withhold a subset of two-word combinations.
 We then test whether words can be embedded into novel unobserved combinations in the output.
-Such a design also mimics one-word and two-word stages in language acquisition \citep{berk12}.

 Because the networks are trained in the GAN setting, the Generator never accesses the training data directly, but generates innovative outputs.
 It has been shown that GANs innovate in highly interpretable ways that produce novel words or sound sequences \citep{begusCiw}.
 Here we test whether innovations can produce spontaneously concatenated words.